top of page

 Robertson Davies (“Three Worlds, Three Summers”)

-One of my favorite authors, Gretchen Rubin, discusses "designing your summer".
-The idea is to plan something special so the weeks (or, in some countries, months) that your kids are home don't just float by and aren't being spent on devices and social media platforms… Robertson Davies adds that “adventures make a good summer," and I would agree.
-Big adventures are not always possible, but small ones are.
-Most of all, it is what you call an adventure because not everyone can climb Pachu Pichu, visit New York, or swim in the Caribbean Sea.
+One of my favorite authors, Gretchen Rubin, is all for "designing your summer".
+The idea is to plan something special so the weeks (or, in some countries, months) when your teen girl is home don't just float by and aren't spent only on devices and social media…

-Here are 10 ideas and suggestions for you and your family:
+Here are 10 ideas and suggestions for your TCK teen girl:

-1. Make it “a summer of…” Reading for example.
-You could focus on a special topic or author you want to dedicate some time to.
-Maybe you'd like to explore a new genre or reread some books?
+1. Make it “a summer of…” "Reading," for example.
+She could focus on a special topic, on a special author, or a specific book cover color (maybe yellow???) she wants to dedicate some time to.
+Maybe she'd prefer to explore a new genre, learn all about sharks, or reread some books...

-2. Learn something new This may involve drawing on your iPad, designing a rose garden, or making tomato sauce.
-In-person courses would be best, as there is a social aspect as well, but online courses are second best.
+2. Learn something new This may involve drawing mandalas on her iPad, designing a cactae garden, or making the world's best tomato sauce.
+In-person courses would be great, as they offer a social aspect, but online courses are second best.

-3. Plan family and friend visits If you’re traveling “home” or to a place where you have friends, plan these visits beforehand.
-Wanting to meet up spontaneously can lead to frustration if, in the end, dates don’t match up.
-Call or message your family and friends with your dates and ask for theirs in return.
+3. Plan family and friend visits If you’re an expat family traveling “home” or to a place where she has friends, plan these visits in advance.
+Spontaneous meetups can lead to frustration if, in the end, dates don’t work out.
+Encourage her to call or message her family and friends with your dates and ask for theirs in return.
 Do you already have an itinerary?
-Then, suggest some days and times from the beginning.
-Can you group some of the people you want to see together?
-This would free up your calendar.
-Pro tip: don’t schedule anything for the last two days so you have some wriggle room.
+Then, you as the mom may suggest some days and times from the beginning.
+Can she group some of the people she wants to see together?
+This would free up your mom's calendar.
+Pro tip: don’t schedule anything for the last two days so she'll have some wriggle room.

-7. Explore your city/place if you’re not traveling Be a tourist in your own area.
-Check out ideas for outside travelers and see if there is something new near where you live or something you want to repeat.
-Think about what is easily reachable.
-What is your maximum traveling time?
+7. Explore your city/place if you’re not traveling Encourage her to be a tourist in the area where you live.
+Check out ideas for visitors and see if there is something new nearby or something you want to repeat. let her think about what is easily reachable.
+What is your ideal maximum traveling time?
 1 hour or 1 ½?
-Get the map out and check it out.

 8. Do a typical summer activity

-Choose a Netflix show to watch together as a family.
-Select a podcast you’ll all listen to when you’re in the car.
-You could also make a list of movies or suggest that all family members suggest 1 -2 movies to put onto the list.
+Let her choose a Netflix show for the family to watch together, or maybe a podcast you’ll all listen to when you’re in the car.
+She could also make a list of movies or ask all family members to suggest 1-2 movies to add to her list.

-You could wear this color, decorate a room/desk, or try foods in this color.
+She could wear this color, decorate a room/desk, or try foods in this color (without going

 This is about exploring.
-You could try out all the ice cream flavors in your favorite ice cream parlor, check out all the castles in your area, or visit all the shoe stores in the nearby town.
+You could try all the ice cream flavors at your favorite ice cream parlor one after the other, day by day.
+You might want to check out all the castles in your area, or visit all the shoe stores in the nearby town.

-The idea is that the summer of 2024 will be memorable.
-In a few years, you might remember this summer and think, “Oh, 2024 was the summer I wore light blue, we camped on our balcony, and we watched 10 Christmas movies.” 
+The idea is that the summer of 2026 will be memorable.
+In a few years, your daughter might remember this summer as “2026, that was the summer I wore my summer color, pink, we camped on our balcony 3 times, and we tried out 15 different Boba teas.” 

 Enjoy your summer,